maahnaaz/LIME/README.md

 # LIME

-Implementing LIME from Model-centric and Data-centric views.
-This project is still in progress.
+Implementing LIME for different parametrization based on Model-centric and Data-centric views.